JMIBarth/tutorials/multiple_sequence_alignment/README.md

 --------
 </details>

-The example above discloses the limits of automated sequence alignment and whatever sequences you have, whatever alignment method you choose – always manually inspect your alignments.
+The example above discloses the **limits** of automated sequence alignment and whatever sequences you have, whatever alignment method you choose – **ALWAYS** manually inspect your alignments.
 Poor alignment can result in falsely inferred substitutions, eventually leading to a wrong phylogeny, following the maxim: "Rubbish in, rubbish out".

 So, whatever caused the indel, we do not trust this region and delete the whole region like we did before.
 In addition, shorten the alignment by removing the not very informative beginning of the alignment where only few species have data (about position 0 to 130).
 Check again that our editing has not introduced an alignment error by counting the stop codons (you may have to adjust the reading frame again).